-In the course of doing business, the Group is exposed to operational risks, including conduct risk.
+While doing business, the Group is exposed to operational risks and conduct risks.
 Operational risk events can result in disruption to systems and processes, financial losses, customer detriment and/or reputational damage.

-One of the key operational risks is cyber risk identified as the failure to protect networks, computers, programs and data from attack, damage or unauthorised access.
+The key operational risks are:

+Cyber risk - the failure to protect networks, computers, programs and data from attack, damage or unauthorised access.
 This risk incorporates data privacy and information security risks.
-Cyber attacks can impact finances both directly and through regulatory fines, cause disruption to business and productivity, result in a loss of customer confidence and have a negative reputational impact.
-The sophistication and volume of cyber attacks continue to increase, and the restrictions imposed as a result of the coronavirus pandemic has led to many employees working from home which has led to an increase in cyber attacks globally.
-Cyber risk is managed through strong IT and data protection controls and through regular communications to staff about the dangers of cyber attacks.
+Cyber-attacks can impact finances both directly and through regulatory fines, cause disruption to business and productivity, result in a loss of customer confidence and have a negative reputational impact.
+Cyber risk is managed through strong IT and data protection controls and through regular communications to staff about the dangers of cyber-attacks.
 These controls are evaluated and monitored on an ongoing basis.